 You sure can!
 Many people like to do a stint in both cities, in order to vary the experience and see more of Peru.
 Since you’ll likely fly into Lima and then head onto Cusco anyway (if you’re going to do a tourism jaunt through the Sacred Valley), then it’s a nice supported way to plan your trip.

-You will need to submit an application for each city (checking that your dates don’t clash) and then register for each.
-As a multiple trip volunteer, you will receive a 10% registration fee refund from your second program onward!
+You will need to submit an application for each city (checking that your dates don’t clash), then register for each.
+As a multi-trip volunteer, you will receive a 10% discount off your second registration fee.
 See the IVHQ Alumni Network page for more information.